Linear systems on the blow-up of (P^1)^n: Examples and conclusions

 \begin{example} The linear system $\ls := \ls_{(1,1,1,1,1,1,1)}(3^3)$ of $(\pp^1)^7$ is in standard form with

 where the contribution on the right is given by the $21$ one-dimensional fibers on the base locus, but we have that $\dim(\ls)=42$, then $\ls$ is fiber-special.
 Observe that Algorithm~\ref{alg2} returns {\em undecided} in this case since every degeneration gives a special linear system.
-The dimension of $\ls$ can be calculated by evaluating directly the rank of the matrix $M(\ls)$, appearing in the proof of Theorem~\ref{dgt}, doing all the calculations in a finite field in order to get a quicker result.
-A computer calculation shows that the base locus of $\ls$ is the union of all the fibers through each of the three points plus an irreducible surface $S$ through all of them.
-To describe $S$ we assume that the first two multiple points of $\ls$ are the canonical ones and let $\ls'=\ls_{7,4}(3^9)$ be the linear system of $\pp^7$ which is pull-back of $\ls$ via the birational map $\phi^{-1}$ defined in Remark~\ref{toric}.
-The base locus of $\ls'$ consists of the $84$ planes through three of the nine multiple points.
-The image via $\phi$ of the plane through the three point outside the indeterminacy of $\phi$ is $S$.
-Observe that $\ls'$ is linearly non-special according to ~\cite[Definition 3.2]{BDP} and moreover the varieties contributing to the speciality of $\ls'$ are just the lines through two points so that $\phi^{-1}(S)$ does not contribute to the speciality of $\ls'$. \end{example}
+The dimension of $\ls$ can be calculated by evaluating directly the rank of the matrix $M(\ls)$, appearing in the proof of Theorem~\ref{dgt}.
+By Corollary~\ref{3pts} the base locus of $\ls$ is the union of all the fibers through each of the three points plus the irreducible surfaces $V_{IJ}$ for $J=\{2,3\}$ and $I=\{i\}\subseteq \{1,\dots,7\}$, plus the curve $C = V_{\emptyset,\{2,3\}}$.
+By Proposition~\ref{VIJ} each $V_{IJ}$ is contained in the base locus of $\ls$ with multiplicity $1$ and $C$ is contained with multiplicity $2$.
+Moreover the equality